toiletbril/cats/README.md

 # cats

-Converts UTF-16 to UTF-8 and strips carriage returns from files and concatenates them to standard output.
+Converts UTF-16 to UTF-8, strips carriage returns, and concatenates files to standard output.

 Almost equivalent to `cat <...> | dos2unix`, but Windows doesn't have